Milan002/text_to_sql/README.md

 *Application architecture showing the flow from natural language input to SQL execution and natural language response generation.*

-> **Note:** Add your flowchart image to the `images/` folder and update the path above, or replace with your preferred image hosting solution.

 ## Features

 - 🗣️ **Natural Language to SQL**: Ask questions in plain English